When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 I just mean like the will, the will of the people, the national, the national spirit, the mythology, the mythology, which is even more important of America.

-Yeah, you know, we fought the civil war, we brought kept the, you know, for whatever reasons, I can hear all the nitpicking motherfuckers in my ear right now about it wasn't about slavery, it wasn't about this, whatever.
+We kept the, you know, for whatever reasons, I can hear all the nitpicking motherfuckers in my ear right now about it wasn't about slavery, it wasn't about this, whatever.

-We fought a war, we put the country back together, and that has been a fundamental myth uh within the United States.
+We fought a war, we put the country back together, and that has been a fundamental myth within the United States.

 And it actually worked.

-Like the South and North totally cooperate today.
+The South and North totally cooperate today.

-They uh in in so many ways, absolutely.
+In so many ways, absolutely.

-So I just wish people would be honest about it when they say national divorce means pick up guns and start killing your neighbor, because that's what it would be.
+So I just wish people would be honest about it when they say national divorce means pick up guns and start killing your neighbor because that's what it would be.

 And I don't know, call me crazy, but I'm not necessarily interested in that.